Chris-hughes10/pytorch-accelerated/docs/callbacks.rst

 ========================

-To create a new callback containing custom behaviour, e.g. logging to an external platform, it is recommended to subclass :class:`~callbacks.TrainerCallback`.
-To avoid confusion with the :class:`~trainer.Trainer`'s methods, all callback methods are prefixed with ``_on``.
+To create a new callback containing custom behaviour, e.g. logging to an external platform, it is recommended to subclass :class:`~TrainerCallback`.
+To avoid confusion with the :class:`~pytorch_accelerated.trainer.Trainer`'s methods, all callback methods are prefixed with ``_on``.

 .. warning::
-    For maximum flexibility, the current instance of the :class:`~trainer.Trainer` is available in every callback method.
+    For maximum flexibility, the current instance of the :class:`~pytorch_accelerated.trainer.Trainer` is available in every callback method.
     However, changing the trainer state within a callback can have unintended consequences, as this may affect other parts of the training run.
-If a callback is used to modify :class:`~trainer.Trainer` state, it is responsibility of the user to ensure that everything continues to work as intended.
+If a callback is used to modify :class:`~pytorch_accelerated.trainer.Trainer` state, it is responsibility of the user to ensure that everything continues to work as intended.

-.. autoclass:: callbacks.TrainerCallback
+.. autoclass:: TrainerCallback

     .. automethod:: TrainerCallback.on_init_end
     .. automethod:: TrainerCallback.on_training_run_start